junjypark/junjypark.github.io/_pages/openpositions.md

 - Prior research experience is not needed.
 However, it will be valuable for evaluating whether you fit my research philosophy.

-*Note for prospective PhD student in Psychology*
+*Note for prospective PhD students in Psychology*

 Please keep in mind that my current research program requires more training in quantitative fields (Statistics/Mathematics/CS) than what we usually expect from prospective PhD students in Psychology.
 It is recommended to read over my previous research before contacting me.